 - 1 1/2 tbsp water

 - Place a damp kitchen towel on the bottom of a large roasting pan.
 Fold in half for thickness.
-Place a 7 inch round pan on top.
+Place a 7 inch round pan (made of steel or aluminum) on top.
 Combine all the ingredients of the caramel in the round pan.
 Stir with whisk or spatula.

-- Place inside the oven, middle rack, and set the temperature to 170c/325f.
-Bake for 20 to 25 minutes until sugar is caramelized and golden in color.
+- Oven method: Place panin the middle of the oven and set the temperature to 170c/325f.
+Bake using BROIL MODE (see note 1) for 20 to 25 minutes until sugar is caramelized and golden in color.
 Start checking at 18 mins to make sure it doesn't burn.
 Note: The same oven temperature will be used for the flan.

 - While the caramel is still hot, quickly swirl to coat the bottom and sides of the pan evenly.
 Use thick oven gloves to prevent burning your hands.

-- Combine all ingredients of the flan in a blender.
+- Combine all ingredients of the flan in a blender (see note 2).
 Blend on high until no white streaks are visible.
 Strain the mixture through a sieve with muslin cloth directly into a pitcher.
 I did this 2 times for a smoother flan texture.

 - Pour the flan mixture into the caramel lined pan.
 Carefully pour hot water into the roasting pan, about halfway up the side of the round pan.
 Don't use boiling water.

-- Place the roasting pan into the already preheated oven (no need to adjust the temperature).
+- Set oven to BAKE MODE (upper and lower heat symbol).
+Place the roasting pan into the already preheated oven (no need to adjust the temperature).
 Bake for about 35 to 40 minutes until a toothpick inserted comes out clean.
 The center should be almost set, but will still be a little bit jiggly.
 Do not overcook.
 You can start checking the doneness at about 35 mins.

 - Remove the roasting pan from the oven.
 Let the flan sit in the hot water for 10 minutes to continue cooking.
 Remove and let it cool completely.
 Cover with a plastic wrap and refrigerate for 4 hours or overnight.